Table of Contents

 The speed of sound specifies how fast the sound propagates in a certain sound carrier.
 It is independent of frequency.
 In the air, for example, the speed of sound is 340 meters per second, and in water, it is 1440 meters per second.

 When sound waves hit another medium, they are reflected at the transition boundary.

 The electromagnetic wave is caused by the oscillation of electric and magnetic fields, which are coupled together.
 They are dependent on the frequency.

 Electromagnetic waves can propagate both in free space and in a vacuum.
 They do not need a carrier medium.
-In the vacuum, these waves propagate with the speed of light.
-The speed of light in a vacuum is according to current measurements c = (299792.5 + / – 0.9) km/s.
+In a vacuum, these waves propagate with the speed of light, which, according to current measurements, is c = (299792.5 + / – 0.9) km/s.

 The white light of an arc lamp or light bulb provides an invisible radiation that can be found in the visible spectrum next to red.
 It is referred to as infrared radiation and results in the infrared light.

 Outside the violet range of the visible color spectrum is the ultraviolet color range.
 The irritation and tanning of the skin under the sun is due to the ultraviolet light component.
 Mercury vapor lamps, which are used as artificial tanning lamps, also send out ultraviolet light.

 The different impressions of color are projected to our eye by different frequencies of the visible spectrum:

 Apart from the nuclear components—protons and neurons—today more than 200 other elementary particles are known.
 A lot of them are the result of the interactions between the terrestrial atmosphere and cosmic radiation, or are the product of nuclear disintegrations supported by particle accelerators.
 The elementary particles are classified into the following groups: